 Income tax is one of the key financial considerations for every self-employed person in the UK.

-You’ll have to pay income tax, and you’ll need to keep on top of your Self Assessment filing deadlines.
-Read more in our guide to income tax for the self-employed.
+If you're self-employed, you'll have to pay income tax and keep on top of your Self Assessment filing deadlines.

 Income tax in the UK is a tax levied on the income or profits made by individuals in any given tax year.